harriott/vim-clifm/ReadMe.md

 # vim-clifm
 Beginnings of a filetype plugin for [CliFM](https://github.com/leo-arch/clifm) configuration files.

-When I use `vim` to look at configuration files, I like them to be at least nicely syntax highlighted so I've created this tiny plugin to get things going, defining `vim` filetype `clifm`.
+When I use `vim` to look at configuration files, I like them to be at least nicely syntax highlighted, so I've created this tiny plugin to get things going, defining `vim` filetype `clifm`.

 ## installation
 I install this in `pack/.../opt/`, then `packadd vim-clifm` somewhere in my `vimrc`.

 (You can also just place the `ftplugin` & `syntax` files individually.)

 ## before CliFM v1.6.1
-Note: from `CliFM v1.6.1` upwards you can ignore this section.
+Note: from `CliFM v1.6.1` upwards you can ignore this part.

 ### filetype detection fix
 Configuration files were `*.cfm`, which is detected in [filetype.vim](https://github.com/vim/vim/blob/master/runtime/filetype.vim) as filetype `cf`, managed by [cf.vim](https://github.com/vim/vim/blob/master/runtime/syntax/cf.vim) (for [ColdFusion Markup Language](http://en.wikipedia.org/wiki/ColdFusion_Markup_Language)), which you wouldn't want.